-CERTIFICATE OF CLEANLINESS AND FITNESS OF SHIP'S TANKS.

-PIPELINES AND ANCILLARY EQUIPMENT
+CERTIFICATE OF CLEANLINESS AND FITNESS OF SHIP'S TANKS, PIPELINES AND ANCILLARY EQUIPMENT.

-Complement to certificate(s) of cleaning or certificate(s) of intervention number(s) If the tank(s) is/are sealed before loading, the number(s) of the seal(s) This document to be completed before the loading of the tank(s) To the Master/Chief Officer of have entrusted us with the control of the cleanliness of your vessel's tanks and ancillary equipment with which their cargo will come into contact during loading and subsequent sea voyage.
+Complement to certificate(s) of cleaning or certificate(s) of intervention number(s) This document to be completed before the loading of the tank(s) To the Master/Chief Officer of have entrusted us with the control of the cleanliness of your vessel's tanks and ancillary equipment with which their cargo will come into contact during loading and subsequent sea voyage.
 Would you please complete the attached questionnaire concerning the tanks to be filled and provide the information requested below.
-DateSigned Surveyor/Accredited Agent
+Date Signed Surveyor/Accredited Agent

 1. The plan of loading.
-2. Nature of other products handled through your ship's pumps and pipelines during the previous loading/discharge operation prior to loading the Purchaser's cargo.
-Nature of all other products aboard your vessel during the sea voyage.
+Nature of other products handled through your ship's pumps and pipelines during the previous loading/discharge operation prior to loading the Purchaser's cargo.
+3. Nature of all other products aboard your vessel during the sea voyage.
+4. Other information (as specified by the Agent).